Get Help Now

 Supportive measures, which are non-disciplinary, non-punitive, individualized services offered by the University as appropriate, as reasonably available, and without fee or charge, to either party, are available to the parties of a Title IX or Interpersonal Violence and Sexual Misconduct case with or without the filing of a formal complaint.

-Members of the University community may receive supportive measures from the EORC/Title IX Office, VIP: Survivor Support, or UMatter: Student Support & Advocacy, including but not limited to:
+Members of the University community may receive supportive measures from the EORC/Title IX Office, Office of Confidential Advocacy, Support, and Education (CASE), or UMatter: Student Support & Advocacy, including but not limited to:

 Please contact the Office of Equal Opportunity & Regulatory Compliance for more information on supportive measures and accommodations.